f.eks. is

 Friday, March 22nd:

-Outdoor Installation with Sound by Tanja Schlander, Ice Swimming & Sauna
+Outdoor Installation with Sound by Tanja Schlander, Ice Swimming & Sauna from 4:00 - 8:00 pm

 Vestre Fjordpark, Skydebanevej 14, 9000 Aalborg